 All MBA students at Boston College are required to take three core data analytics courses in order to graduate from the program.
-In fact, data analytics coursework is a key component of the BC MBA curriculum: First, it trains students in hard skills, helping them gain basic knowledge of software like Tableau, and second, it provides students with broad, cross-functional perspectives, teaching them how to apply quantitative models to real-world management situations.
+In fact, data analytics coursework is a key component of the BC MBA curriculum: First, it trains students in hard skills, helping them gain basic knowledge of software like R, SQL, Python, and Tableau.
+Second, it provides students with broad, cross-functional perspectives, teaching them how to apply quantitative models to real-world management situations.

 Dr. Pieter VanderWerf

 Why does the BC MBA program require students to take data analytics courses to earn their MBA?

 Analytics is quickly becoming embedded into every function of business.
 You encounter Big Data no matter what your job is.
 Our students are finding that they go to interviews for positions with seemingly nontechnical titles like “Market Specialist” or “Financial Manager” and are asked about their exposure to mathematical modeling.
 We’ve committed to a curriculum that gives all our MBAs a solid practical knowledge of all major aspects of analytics so that they can work effectively with the quantitative specialists at their workplaces, as well as stand out among job candidates.

 valuable skills students come away with from the data analytics courses you